-I am committed to continuously improving as a teacher and as a mentor.
-I completed a year-long pedagogy course through the Center for Excellence in Teaching, as well as their 6-week followup on online teaching, I am a member of the Philosophy as a Way of Life pedagogy network, and am currently participating in a 3-year series of pedagogy workshops at the University of Notre Dame.
-I am also dedicated to providing mentorship on pedagogy, and am the teaching mentor for 7 graduate students in our program (as well as 4 students who have now graduated).
+I am committed to continually improving as a teacher and as a mentor.
+I completed a year-long pedagogy course through USC's Center for Excellence in Teaching, as well as their 6-week course on online teaching, I was a member of the Philosophy as a Way of Life pedagogy network, and participated in a pedagogy conference at the University of Notre Dame.
+I am also dedicated to providing mentorship on pedagogy, and have been the teaching mentor for 11 graduate students at USC.

-I also care about continuing to create innovative courses, and recently received a \$20,000 grant (with Michael Hall in Mathematics) to develop a 300-level course, Infinity in Mathematics and Philosophy.
-I have developed several other courses for USC as well, including the 100-level Ancient Foundations of Western Thought, the 100-level The Physical World and Our Place In It, and the 100-level Introduction to Philosophy of Religion.
+I also care about creating innovative courses, and recently received a \$20,000 grant (with Michael Hall in Mathematics) to develop a 300-level course, Infinity in Mathematics and Philosophy.
+I have developed several other courses for USC as well, including the 100-level Ancient Foundations of Western Thought (where we spend half of the semester on the Pre-Socratics), the 100-level The Physical World and Our Place In It, and the 100-level Introduction to Philosophy of Religion.
 Most recently, I developed a 200-level Conceptual Foundations of Conflict course, and intend to teach it with a focus on the philosophy of abuse (which is also an emerging research interest of mine).
 I also regularly rework courses I've taught before; for instance, teaching 300-level Metaphysics and Epistemology with a new focus on topics in social metaphysics.
-And Mark Schroeder and I collaborated to rework our department's graduate-level teaching instruction, which is now split into 2 seminars (one for 2nd year grad students, and a second for 4th years) and which I most recently taught in fall of 2021.
+And Mark Schroeder and I collaborated to rework our department's graduate-level teaching instruction, which is now split into 2 seminars (one for 2nd year grad students, and another for 4th years) and which I most recently taught in fall of 2021.

 I am also passionate about developing exciting departmental programs for undergraduates.
 As Director of Undergraduate Studies, in 2019 I initiated and oversaw the development of a new departmental Honors program.
 I am also in the process of developing an interdisciplinary Math and Philosophy minor.
+I've also initiated and overseen significant revisions to our several majors and minors, producing programs that are more flexible and intuitive for students.